nubenetes/awesome-kubernetes/docs/terraform.md

 * [blog.kasten.io: Working with Kubernetes and Terraform Part 1: Concepts Behind Terraform and Kubernetes](https://blog.kasten.io/concepts-behind-terraform-and-kubernetes)
 * [thenewstack.io: A Better Way to Provision Kubernetes Using Terraform](https://thenewstack.io/a-better-way-to-provision-kubernetes-using-terraform/)
 * [medium: Deploy Infrastructure with the Terraform Cloud Operator for Kubernetes 🌟](https://medium.com/avmconsulting-blog/deploy-infrastructure-with-the-terraform-cloud-operator-for-kubernetes-a179ea4dbbfe)
+* [==learn.hashicorp.com: Deploy Federated Multi-Cloud Kubernetes Clusters==](https://learn.hashicorp.com/tutorials/terraform/multicloud-kubernetes) In this tutorial, you will provision Kubernetes clusters in both Azure and AWS environments using their respective providers, configure Consul federation with mesh gateways across the two clusters using the Helm provider, and deploy microservices across the two clusters to verify federation, all using the same Terraform workflow.

 {==